-Forty planar-hybrid, fixed-gap undulators were designed for LCLS by the Argonne team [3,4], and were optimized for industrial mass production.
+Forty planar-hybrid, fixed-gap precision undulators were designed for LCLS by the Argonne team [3,4], and were optimized for efficient, cost-effective industrial mass production.
+The magnets are made of NdFeB, and poles are vanadium permendur.
+Magnets and poles are installed on an aluminum structure that defines their precise locations; the aluminum structure is bolted into a strong titanium housing.
 The most important undulator physics requirements are listed in Table 1.
-Undulator assembly was accomplished ahead of schedule and with significant cost advantage.
+Undulator assembly was accomplished ahead of schedule and with significant cost savings.
 Bidders on the fabrication and assembly contracts were prequalified to ensure that they were capable of performing the job safely and correctly.
 The Argonne team devoted time up front to procedure development, vendor safety training, and completion of the necessary documentation.
-Vendor oversight, communication, and QA were continuous and thorough throughout the duration of the effort.
-The final undulator was ready 27 months after award of the first contract.
-The first undulator from each of the assembly vendors [5,6] was magnetically tuned and mechanically verified at Argonne.
-All remaining undulators were delivered directly to SLAC for final tuning and fiducialization.
-Average peak fields of all undulators were measured at factory acceptance, using a portable Hall probe, as shown in Figure 1.
+Vendor oversight, communication, and QA were continuous and thorough throughout the duration.